 You can use any size of jar you want.
 When I was little I often did this activity using clean baby food jars.
 Baby food jars are a bit easier for little hands to work with so consider using them if you are doing this activity with smaller children.
 The recipe is altered depending on the size of jar you use.
 You only want to fill the jar half-way with heavy cream.
 You need space in the jar for the cream to be able to churn into butter.

+As written, the recipe is for unsalted butter.
 Want salted butter?
-Add a bit of salt to the cream before shaking.
+Add a bit of salt to the cream before shaking (up to 1/4 teaspoon salt per 1 cup cream).
 Once your butter is churned you can also add in herbs, honey, and other flavorings for some gourmet butter options.

 The butter will stay good for 3-5 days at room temperature, and about 7-10 days refrigerated.
 Store it with the lid on.
 The liquid leftover after the butter forms is buttermilk!
 You can also store this in the fridge for about a week for later use.
 I highly recommend using it in my Chocolate Cake recipe.

-PRO TIP: if you want to speed up the churning process, add a clean marble to your jar.
+PRO TIP: if you want to speed up the churning process, add a clean marble to your jar or something else small and clean.
 This will work as an agitator and help churn the butter a bit faster.

 Homemade Butter in a Mason Jar